edgelesssys/marblerun/docs/docs/reference/cli.md

 ### Options

 ```
   -h, --help               help for check
+      --namespace string   Namespace MarbleRun is deployed to (default "marblerun")
       --timeout uint       Time to wait before aborting in seconds (default 60)
 ```

 ### Options inherited from parent commands